chonito7919/DivScout/README.md

 ## What It Does NOT Do

-- ❌ **Does not provide real-time data** - XBRL data reflects filed reports, which lag behind announcements
+- **Does not provide real-time data** - XBRL data reflects filed reports, which lag behind announcements
-- ❌ **Does not scrape HTML** - uses only official SEC JSON APIs
+- **Does not scrape HTML** - uses only official SEC JSON APIs
-- ❌ **Does not predict future dividends** - only historical data
+- **Does not predict future dividends** - only historical data
-- ❌ **Does not validate data accuracy** - automated quality checks are heuristic, not definitive
+- **Does not validate data accuracy** - automated quality checks are heuristic, not definitive
-- ❌ **Does not handle special dividends comprehensively** - focuses on regular cash dividends
+- **Does not handle special dividends comprehensively** - focuses on regular cash dividends
-- ❌ **Does not track dividend reinvestment programs (DRIPs)**
+- **Does not track dividend reinvestment programs (DRIPs)**
-- ❌ **Does not process stock dividends or splits**
+- **Does not process stock dividends or splits**
-- ❌ **Does not support all companies** - limited to those with XBRL data and known CIKs
+- **Does not support all companies** - limited to those with XBRL data and known CIKs

 ## Known Limitations

 ### Ticker Coverage
-- **306 tickers** are hardcoded in the CIK lookup function across all major sectors:
+- **404 companies** are available in the CSV-based company database across all major sectors:
-  - Technology (17 companies): AAPL, MSFT, NVDA, CSCO, ORCL, IBM, INTC, TXN, QCOM, ADI, HPQ, PAYX, SWKS, etc.
+  - Technology: AAPL, MSFT, NVDA, CSCO, ORCL, IBM, INTC, TXN, QCOM, ADI, and more
-  - Healthcare (13 companies): JNJ, UNH, LLY, ABBV, MRK, TMO, ABT, PFE, AMGN, CVS, BDX, MDT, BMY
+  - Healthcare: JNJ, UNH, LLY, ABBV, MRK, TMO, ABT, PFE, AMGN, CVS, and more
-  - Financials (46 companies): JPM, BAC, WFC, MS, GS, BLK, C, USB, PNC, TFC, V, MA, SPGI, AFL, AON, AIG, CB, CME, COF, DFS, ICE, MET, MMC, PRU, PGR, SCHW, TRV, BEN, CINF, TROW, NTRS, HBAN, KEY, RF, CFG, FITB, MTB, STT, ZION, etc.
+  - Financials: JPM, BAC, WFC, MS, GS, BLK, C, USB, PNC, V, MA, and more
-  - Consumer Staples (24 companies): KO, PEP, PG, WMT, COST, PM, MO, CL, KMB, GIS, K, HSY, MDLZ, KHC, CHD, CLX, CPB, HRL, MKC, SJM, TSN, WBA, KR, DG
+  - Consumer Staples: KO, PEP, PG, WMT, COST, PM, MO, CL, KMB, and more
-  - Consumer Discretionary (12 companies): HD, MCD, NKE, SBUX, TGT, LOW, F, GM, ROST, TJX, etc.
+  - Consumer Discretionary: HD, MCD, NKE, SBUX, TGT, LOW, F, GM, and more
-  - Energy (15 companies): XOM, CVX, COP, SLB, EOG, PSX, VLO, OXY, KMI, WMB, EPD, MMP, OKE, TRP, ENB
+  - Energy: XOM, CVX, COP, SLB, EOG, PSX, VLO, OXY, KMI, WMB, and more
-  - Industrials (32 companies): BA, CAT, GE, LMT, RTX, UNP, HON, UPS, DE, MMM, EMR, ETN, FDX, NSC, PH, ROK, RSG, WM, CTAS, DOV, IEX, J, PWR, LEG, CHRW, CAH, EXPD, etc.
+  - Industrials: BA, CAT, GE, LMT, RTX, UNP, HON, UPS, DE, MMM, and more
-  - Utilities (19 companies): NEE, DUK, SO, D, AEP, EXC, SRE, XEL, PCG, ED, ETR, ES, FE, PPL, WEC, ATO, CNP, NI, OGE
+  - Utilities: NEE, DUK, SO, D, AEP, EXC, SRE, XEL, PCG, ED, and more
-  - REITs (27 companies): O, AMT, PLD, CCI, EQIX, PSA, WELL, DLR, SPG, AVB, VNO, MPW, STAG, NNN, DOC, ESS, FRT, ADC, EPR, GOOD, APLE, LAND, SLG, LTC, MAIN, SBRA, UHT
+  - REITs: O, AMT, PLD, CCI, EQIX, PSA, WELL, DLR, SPG, AVB, and more
-  - Materials (17 companies): LIN, APD, SHW, FCX, NEM, ECL, ADM, BG, MOS, CF, PKG, IP, AVY, ALB, NDSN, ROP, WST
+  - Materials: LIN, APD, SHW, FCX, NEM, ECL, ADM, and more
-  - Telecom & Media (5 companies): T, VZ, TMUS, OMC, IPG
+  - Telecom & Media: T, VZ, TMUS, OMC, IPG
-  - Dividend Aristocrats (3 companies): FDS, ERIE, BTI
-- For other companies, you must manually find the CIK and add to `sec_edgar_client.py`
-- The SEC's `company_tickers.json` endpoint is sometimes unavailable
+- Companies are managed via `data/companies.csv` - see [ADDING_COMPANIES.md](docs/ADDING_COMPANIES.md) for adding new companies

 ### Data Completeness
 - **Declaration dates**, **record dates**, and **payment dates** are **NOT available** in XBRL CompanyFacts API